LeeYejun1324/3FA3d-master_AIHUB/README.md

 Please make sure that you construct the source code & dataset directories structure as below.

+you should change the kitti/ImageSets/*.txt for your own dataset index(I used only 4788 datas)

 ### 2.3.
 How to run

 #### 2.3.0 converting AIHub dataset to kitti dataset format